denoland/manual/node/compatibility_mode.md

 - Node globals are set up and made available in the global scope.
-That means that APIs like `process`, `global`, `Buffer`, `setImmediate` or `clearImmediate` are available just like in Node.js.
+That means that APIs like `process`, `global`, `Buffer`, `setImmediate` or `clearImmediate` are available just like in Node.
 This is done by executing [`std/node/global.ts`](https://doc.deno.land/https://deno.land/std/node/global.ts) on startup.